MicrosoftDocs/biztalk-docs/biztalk/core/how-to-install-the-inline-and-adapter-versions-of-the-service-oriented-solution.md

     3. In the **Virtual Directory** tab, set the **Application Pool** to the application pool that you created in the procedure "To create a new IIS application pool for the Pending Transaction Web services".

-#### To create the PendingTransactions Web service for development environment
+#### Create the PendingTransactions Web service for development environment

 1. In the **Internet Information Services (IIS) Manager**, expand **Web Sites**, right-click the **Default Web Site**, point to **New**, and then click **Virtual Directory** to run **Virtual Directory Creation Wizard**.